AtharvNatu/Go-AES-ECC-IPFS/README.md

 Covers
 - AES 256-bit Encryption and Decryption
-- AES 128-bit with ECC
+- AES 128-bit with ECC and ECDH
 - Uploading and Downloading Encrypted Files to/from IPFS